 NOTE: There is a sort of double-negative rule for contradictory signals - if another contradictory signal has already been used, omit the "But" from either But see or But cf.

 Bluebook rule 1.3 prescribes the appropriate order when multiple signals are used.
-Essentially the order of signals is supporting, comparative, contradictory, and general background.
-Within each general class of signal, signals are arranged in order of greatest to least direct relation to the assertion - so a signal indicating a direct quote would come before one indicating an inferential step.
+Essentially, the order of signals is supporting, comparative, contradictory, and general background.
+Within each general class of signal, signals are arranged in order of greatest to least direct relationship to the assertion - so a signal indicating a direct quote would come before one indicating an inferential step.

 NOTE: With the exception of "See generally," which would always be last if used, the order of signals as laid out in this guide is the appropriate order under rule 1.3.